Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Generalized scaling laws

 and we find

 where

 The relation for $E_H$ is derived using Equations (\ref{eq9}) and (\ref{eq11});

-We note that $\alpha \neq 11/2$ is ensured from the form of $\Lambda (T)$ (Figure \ref{fig_fitz} and Table \ref{table_rad}).
+We note that $\alpha \neq 11/2$ is ensured from the form of $\Lambda (T)$; because we here treat the gas with at least $T>10^5$ K for deriving relations among the coronal quantities, Figure \ref{fig_fitz} illustrates $\alpha > 1$ (see also Table \ref{table_rad}).
 Thus, given the values of $\alpha$ and $\chi$, the relations for loops with different elemental abundances can be derived in the forms of $T_{\rm max}=a(Pl)^b$ and $E_H = c P^d l^{e}$.
 It can also be confirmed that $\alpha = -1/2$ and $\chi = 10^{-18.8}$ for the solar metallicity reproduce the original RTV scaling laws (Equations (\ref{eq1}) and (\ref{eq2})).